saurabhp75/saurabhp75.github.io/_notes/jekyll.md

 ## Includes
 The include tag allows you to include content from another file stored in an `_includes` folder.
-Usage of include tag in an html file, where navigation.html is a file under `_includes` folder.
+Usage of include tag in an html file, where navigation.html is a file under `_includes` folder. eg.
 {% raw  %} {% include navigation.html %} {% endraw  %}

 ## Data Files